DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

 **explanation**

 With the droplet based techniques it may happen that some of the droplets remains empty. `emptyDrops()` function identifies droplets that contain cells. `e.out` is a dataMatrix where rows are cells and 5 columns are some values associated with each cell.
-One of the column is FDR.
+One of the column is FDR. `which(location=="MT")` will check "location" for `MTs`, and will give out all the "location" which are stamped as `MT`.

 We need to take another data set "416b"